KENTUCKY SELECT SOCCER LEAGUE

 iii.
 All requests will be considered by the Board and its decision is final.

 iv.
-Under 10 teams shall not play up in a competitive age group.
+Under 10 teams shall not play up in an older age group.

 i.
 Division schedules, match dates, times and other League information shall be prepared and distributed to participants by the Age Group Coordinator or League Administrator.